 Source: M. Vidya and Senthilkumar Rajagopal “Silk Fibroin: A Promising Tool for Wound Healing and Skin Regeneration”

 Silk fibroin has an incredible ability to modify in response to one’s biological place, which could lead to better integration and possibly less material-associated thrombosis.
 For this there are many applications in regenerative medicine.

 Silk fibroin has its role in medical treatments from ancient times.

 Silk fibroin has been used for centuries as a suture thread due to its excellent mechanical properties and non-rejection by the immune system.

 More recent, however, is the use of silk fibroin for the production of ultra-thin solid films and hydrogels in which to include pharmacological molecules, bioactive macromolecules such as enzymes or different types of cells.

 “Very simply, silk supports cellular infiltration and proliferation.
-Cells just like to go near it.
-And any cell type will grow into it,” says David Kaplan, Ph.D., Chair of Tufts University’s Department of Biomedical Engineering, about silk protein biomaterials.
+Cell just like to go near it.
+And any cell type will grow into it,” says David Kaplan, Ph.D, Chair, Biomedical Engineering – Tufts University School of Engineering, about silk protein biomaterials.